-A message sent to us will be reflected in the e-mail of all members of the network - who may take note of the message, respond to it, or simply delete it if it is of no interest to them.
+We run two discussion groups - a general CYC group and a group for students.
+A message sent to either will, once moderated, be distributed to all members of that group.
+Members may take note of the message, respond to it, or simply delete it if it is of no interest to them.

-CYC-Net can be used for giving information (of conferences, courses, new books, etc), for requests for help and information (for literature on a given subject, for a "what can I do when ..." issue) and for discussion on any relevant child and youth care issues of the day.
-Send your message directly to here.
+CYC-Net can be used for giving general CYC information (conferences, courses, new books, etc), for requests for help and information (for literature on a given subject, for a "what can I do when ..." issue) and for discussion on any relevant child and youth care issues of the day.

-For most of us, dealing e-mail becomes a busier part of each day, so we will help in these ways:
+For most of us, dealing with e-mail is a time-consuming part of each day, so we will help in these ways –

-1. CYC-Net mailings are always labelled [cyc-net] followed
+1. CYC-Net mailings are always labelled [cyc-net] or

-2. Message headers are always as descriptive as possible, helping you to choose between selecting and reading items - or deleting if they are of no interest.
+2. Message headers are always as descriptive as possible, helping you to choose between selecting and reading items - or simply ignoring messages of no interest to you.
 Use the message headers the way you would use headlines in a newspaper.
-Headers will look like this:
+Headers could look like this:

 [cyc-net] Drugs and street children